SideNicheHustle

 Car detailing is physically demanding work that most people underestimate.
 Extended time on your knees cleaning wheel arches, repetitive polishing motions that strain shoulders and wrists, and working in summer heat on a hot vehicle are the daily reality.
 Experienced detailers are vocal about the back and joint issues that develop over time.

-This doesn’t disqualify the hustle — it’s one of the better-paying physical side hustles available — but go in with clear expectations.
-The income is real; so is the physical cost of earning it.
+This doesn’t disqualify the hustle, it’s one of the better-paying physical side hustles available.
+But go in with clear expectations.
+The income is real, and so is the physical cost of earning it.